Key Stage 3

 All pupils start the study of Latin in Year 8 and the subject is compulsory until the end of Year 9.

-In Year 8 three lessons are taught per week in form classes, on average two spent on the language component, and one on aspects of Roman life and culture, including topics such as the Forum, Food and Drink, Slavery, Gladiators and The Romans in Britain.
-The main course book is the ever popular Cambridge Latin Course; in Year 8 we cover Stages 1 through to 14 (the whole of Book 1 and the beginning of Book 2).
+In Year 8 two lessons are taught per week in form classes.
+The key elements of the language and translation are taught together in Roman life and culture, including topics such as the Forum, Food and Drink, Slavery, Gladiators and the Romans in Britain.
+The main course book is the ever popular Cambridge Latin Course: in Year 8 we cover Stages 1 through to 12 (the whole of Book 1).
 Lessons are enriched with additional exercises and activities and drama is often used in the classroom to bring texts to life.
-There is an extended project in the spring term of Year 8 where pupils research in depth life in the town of Pompeii and the eruption of Vesuvius in AD 79.
+There is a project in the spring term of Year 8 where pupils research life in the town of Pompeii and the eruption of Vesuvius in AD 79.

 In Year 9 pupils have two lessons per week in smaller mixed-form classes of approximately 24 pupils.
 The lessons focus mainly on language in order to cover the necessary content in preparation for those who wish to study at GCSE (see below).
 The cultural focus is the city of Alexandria in Egypt, established by Alexander the Great in the 4th century BC.
 We use the city as a starting point to explore the impact and influence of Greek civilization, then moving on to life in the city under Roman rule in the 1st century BC after the death of Cleopatra.
 We also introduce the Greek alphabet and some basic vocabulary in ancient Greek.
 Again pupils have the opportunity to study in depth this fascinating and cosmopolitan city, looking at its architecture, its history and religions and its role as a centre of learning and science in the Ancient World.
 Pupils produce a project on the city in the spring term.